An introduction to the Elm programming language

 The developer writes in elm, tests in elm.

-The elm compiler compiles and optimizes the elm code into a concise and efficient javascript
+The elm compiler compiles and optimizes the elm code into a concise and efficient javascript code.

 This code is not intended to be read by a human.